 The Johansen (1995) procedure was then applied to determine the number and magnitude of the co-integrating vectors.
-For the test, a lag-length of one was used as indicated by the Schwarz information criterion (SIC) in the context of a vector autoregression (VEC) for the variables in levels.18 Further, no deterministic component was included inside the cointegration vector.
+For the test, a laglength of one was used as indicated by the Schwarz information criterion (SIC) in the context of a vector autoregression (VEC) for the variables in levels.24 Further, no deterministic component was included inside the cointegration vector.
 Finally, all variables were introduced as endogenous.
-The results of the Johansen cointegration test are reported in Table 3.
-The Trace test-statistic shows three cointegrating vectors and the Max-eigenvalue test-statistic shows at-most two cointegrating vectors.
-In order to estimate the long-run coefficients for the parameters in equation (6) the following four restrictions were imposed on coefficients in the VEC i) the coefficient on unsecured consumer lending was restricted to be equal to one ii) the coefficient on money was restricted to be equal to zero, iii) the coefficient on consumption was restricted to be equal to zero, iv) the coefficient on the deposit spread was restricted to be equal to zero.
+The results of the Johansen co-integration test are reported in table 3.
+The Trace test-statistic shows three co-integrating vectors and the Maxeigenvalue test-statistic shows at most two co-integrating vectors.
+In order to estimate the long-run coefficients for the parameters in equation (6) the following four restrictions were imposed on coefficients in the VEC i) the coefficient on unsecured consumer lending was restricted to be equal to one ii) the coefficient on money was restricted to be equal to zero, iii) the coefficient on the deposit spread was restricted to be equal to zero, iv) the coefficient on the deposit spread was restricted to be equal to